CD10 Core: Injuries

 Down and out

-The Serious Injury is enough to make you reconsider fighting and can be so physically debilitating that it can completely prevent you from participating in combat anymore.
-Unless the Serious Injury was received from a Status Quo, you will be Down and Out after the current combat segment.
+The serious injury is enough to make you reconsider fighting and can be so physically debilitating that it can completely prevent you from participating in combat anymore.
+Unless the serious injury was caused by a Status Quo, you will be Down and Out after the current combat segment.
 A combat segment is any situation where you have attacked or been attacked in melee in a round.
 Any round without melee attacks or only ranged attacks marks the end of a segment.

 Rulf takes a shot to the chest, wearing a light armor that absorbs 2 Blunt Damage [BD] and 1 Shock, and he is not behind cover.
 The damage of the attack is 8 BD and the Shock is 3.
 The Lethality of the attack is 8-2 = 6.

 Rulf makes his physical save to see how this affects him.
-His Result is a 4 and his Outcome is a Failure, meaning he sustains a Serious Injury.
-The attack caused 3 Shock, his armor absorbed 1, and the remainder (2) is doubled to 4 on taking a Serious Injury.
+His Result is a 4 and his Outcome is a Failure, meaning he sustains a serious injury.
+The attack caused 3 Shock, his armor absorbed 1, and the remainder (2) is doubled to 4 because of his serious injury.
+He also marks down 2 Wounds.

 Since he did not manage a Status Quo on the Save, he is Down and Out and will collapse to the ground as soon as the adrenaline gives way.